CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 ## Introduction

-This plugin provides a Home Assistant integration for all data published by the "Deye solar inverter MQTT bridge".
+This plugin enables Home Assistant to automatically discover all values published by the "Deye Solar Inverter MQTT Bridge".

 Energy usage diagram provided by Home Assistant filled with data from a "Deye solar inverter MQTT bridge":